-In 2019 the National Association of Realtors did a research study with buyer’s agents on home staging, below are the results.
+In 2021 the National Association of Realtors did a research study with buyer’s agents on home staging, below are the results.

 - 43% of buyers’ agents cited that home staging had an effect on most buyers’ views of the home.

-- 83% percent of buyers’ agents said staging a home made it easier for a buyer to visualize the property as a future home.
+- 83% per cent of buyers’ agents said staging a home made it easier for a buyer to visualize the property as a future home.

-- Staging the living room was found to be most important for buyers (47%), followed by staging the master bedroom (42%) and staging the kitchen (35%).
+- Staging the living room was found to be the most important for buyers (47%), followed by staging the master bedroom (42%) and staging the kitchen (35%).

-- 25% of buyer’s agents said that staging a home increased the dollar value offered between 1% to 5%, compared to other similar homes on the market that are not staged.
+- 25% of buyers’ agents said that staging a home increased the dollar value offered between 1% to 5%, compared to other similar homes on the market that are not staged.
 While 19% of buyer’s agents said that a staged home had an increased dollar value of more than 6%.

-What exactly is home staging?
+What is the process of home staging?

 Home staging begins with a consultation with a professional that provides an objective look at your home.
-She will give you tips on how to prepare your home for sale and together we will come up with a plan of what the next steps are.
-Some of the things that may need to be done are cleaning the property, organizing, and de-cluttering, minor repairs. rearranging any existing furniture, taking out existing furniture and replacing any awkward or large furniture with more appropriately sized pieces, changing of lighting fixtures, painting a neutral colour.
-Most often staging will also include bringing in our own furniture and accessories as needed to make your home feel and look more updated, current with popular lifestyle and design trends.
+She will give you tips on how to prepare your home for sale and we will come up with a “ROOM-BY-ROOM” plan of what the next steps are.
+Once we have a plan in place, we will take action.
+S

 How much will it cost?

-Since staging has become more popular over the years in Toronto and the GTA it has taken on a variety of definitions.
+Since home staging has become more popular over the years in Toronto and the GTA it has taken on a variety of definitions.
 There are a number of aspects to staging and we will look at all of them in detail along with the costs associated.

-- Home staging consultation (complimentary when you list with me) – A professional stager will look at your home objectively and will give you tips on how to improve your home to make it show-ready.
+- Home staging consultation (complimentary when you list with me) – An in-house professional stager will look at your home objectively and will give you tips on how to improve your home to make it show-ready.
 Having this done several weeks prior to listing your property is advantageous in order to achieve the best possible results.

 - Cleaning of your home (approximate cost $0 – $500) This is a very important step as the cleanliness of the home is often correlated with the seller’s care of the home in the buyer’s eyes.

 - Minor repairs (approximate cost – $0 – $1000) – We will take a good look in and around the home and recommend possible minor repairs, fixing loose handrails, leaky faucets, faulty doorknobs, etc. These minor repairs can add significantly more value to your home than it costs you to fix them.
-If you don’t have a handy-man, I’d gladly refer someone.
+If you don’t have a handyman, I’d gladly refer someone.